dart-lang/site-www/src/_guides/language/language-tour.md

 name that you can use when declaring fields and return types.
 A typedef retains type information when a function type is assigned to a variable.

-Consider the following code, which does not use a typedef:
+Consider the following code, which doesn't use a typedef:

 <!-- language-tour/sorted-collection/bin/sorted_collection_broken.dart -->
 {% prettify dart %}